The order was placed around the end of October 2013 and this review was originally written in early December 2013.

 This unit can easily fit into a pocket or purse.

 Due to the position of the unit as shown, one cannot see that the end of the body has built-in holes to allow it to be attached to a key chain or key ring.(1)

 Here are the two parts of the Bantam HB 62 -- what we call the "head" and "body" -- which have been separated as if being prepared for insertion or removal of a AAA battery.

-Out of concern for dry cell battery -- or alkaline battery -- disposal, we have begun to use rechargeable batteries instead of single use batteries.
+Out of concern for dry cell battery -- or alkaline battery -- disposal, we started to use rechargeable batteries instead of single-use batteries.

 Therefore, the only AAA batteries that have been used to test the Bantam HB 62 were Energizer Rechargeable Batteries.